Alefoggia17/Violent-Python-For-Artisan/README.md

 #### Step 1: Syntactic Correctness Analysis

 * To perform the syntactic evaluation, run the command ``python syntactic_analisys.py``.
 The script opens up a window that lets you select the file to evaluate.
-* The results of the syntactic analysis are both shown and stored in a .csv file in the ``Output/Output_Syntactic_Analysis`` folder.
-In the ``Filtered Snippets`` folder you can also find the results filtered by warnings, undefined symbol errors and other errors.

 #### Step 2: Semantic Correctness Analysis

 * To perform the syntactic evaluation, run the command ``python semantic_analisys.py``.
 The script opens up a window that lets you select the file to evaluate.
 Make sure to select the file containing the results of the previous syntactic analysis.

 ### Step 6: Results

+The results can be stored in a manually compiled excel file such as in 'https://github.com/dessertlab/ACCA/tree/main/Experimental%20Results'
 * The results of the semantic analysis are both shown and stored in a .csv file in the ``Output/Output_Semantic_Analysis`` folder.
+* The results of the syntactic analysis are both shown and stored in a .csv file in the ``Output/Output_Syntactic_Analysis`` folder.
+In the ``Filtered Snippets`` folder you can also find the results filtered by warnings, undefined symbol errors and other errors.
+*